lsst/dp0-2_lsst_io/tutorials-examples/Portal-6.rst

     Figure 5: Demonstration of the distance tool in use, displaying the angular separation between two selected points.

-**2.4.** A DS9 region file can be uploaded to the Portal, and overlaid on the image.
+**2.4.
+Upload a DS9 Region File.** A DS9 region file can be uploaded to the Portal, and overlaid on the image.
 Download an example region file to your computer using the `link to the file <https://github.com/lsst/dp0-2_lsst_io/blob/main/_static/table_Points-4-HDU1.reg>`_.
 If new to GitHub, click this link to navigate to the GitHub repository containing the example region file, then click the "Download" tab (an icon of an arrow pointing into a box).
 To load the region file into the Portal and overlay the entries on the image, click the "Tools"